cecilia-lin/CSE151A_Pokemon_Classification/README.md

 <br />

 Additionally, a function was created for data augmentation.
-Functions from the PIL used to implement flip/rotation/shifting changes were condensed into a single function to be used on certain images for oversampling.
+Functions from the `PIL` used to implement flip/rotation/shifting changes were condensed into a single function to be used on certain images for oversampling.
+Data augmentation for computer vision is a powerful set of techniques aimed at improving the model's robustness and generalizability.
+As our Pokémon dataset consists of many different backgrounds and contexts, data augmentation would not only introduce variations our CNNs can generalize across, but also more valuable data.

 ![Augmented Images](images/augmented_images.png)